-The Minnesota Department of Agriculture (MDA) is accepting applications for the 2021 Noxious Weed and Invasive Plant Grant.
-Counties, municipalities, tribal governments, and weed management entities (including weed management areas) may apply for grants to mitigate noxious weeds around the state.
-Grants for fiscal year 2021 will be funded up to $5,000.
-The awards are intended to support local projects.
+The Minnesota Department of Agriculture (MDA) is now accepting applications for the Noxious Weed and Invasive Plant Grant.
+Counties, municipalities, tribal governments, and weed management entities (including Board of Water and Soil Resources funded Cooperative Weed Management Areas) may apply for grants to mitigate noxious weeds around the state.

-Since 2018, the MDA Noxious Weed and Invasive Plant Grant has awarded over $1 million to fund a variety of activities such as purchasing equipment and supplies, conducting mapping and outreach activities, and hiring private applicators to manage noxious weeds.
-Ninety-nine projects were awarded averaging $9,000.
+Since 2018, the MDA Noxious Weed and Invasive Plant Grant has awarded over $1.3 million to fund a variety of activities such as purchasing equipment and supplies, conducting mapping and outreach activities, and hiring private applicators to manage noxious weeds.
+One hundred twenty-six projects were awarded averaging $9,000.

-Review the request for proposals (RFP) and find the application on the MDA website.
-Applications are due no later than 4:00 p.m. on October 15, 2020.
-Questions can be directed to Emilie Justen, MDA Noxious Weed Law Coordinator, at Emilie.Justen@state.mn.us.
+Applications for this new round of invasive plant grants can be reviewed and downloaded on the MDA website.
+Applications are due no later than 3 p.m. on September 22, 2023.
+Questions can be directed to Emilie Justen, MDA Noxious Weed Law Coordinator, at Emilie.Justen@state.mn.us .